tensorflow/tensorflow/tensorflow/core/ir/README.md

 V1 entirely, instead TensorFlow functions are wrapped above TensorFlow V1 and expose a leaky abstraction over the classical graph.
 As a result, the TensorFlow dialect never got in a position to be enabled by default in TensorFlow.
-In particular there are many subtle way in which TensorFlow functions diverges from the sequential eager interpretation.
+In particular there are many subtle ways in which TensorFlow functions diverge from the sequential eager interpretation.
 For example the following pattern has been recommended to users who intended to call a function `bar` knowing that the first argument wasn’t necessary if they only used the first result.